Morshu8800/STM32-AHT30-HAL-Library/README.md

 # STM32-AHT30-HAL-Library
 Very simple HAL library for AHT30 sensor.

-# What about of this library
+# Briefly about of this library
 This is a very simple library that uses the sequence and commands from the sensor manufacturer's datasheet.

 > [!NOTE]